 - Begin writing a research project proposal that includes a project title, abstract, background, objectives, hypothesis, methods, timeline, expected results, and references.
 Students are strongly encouraged to attend a research workshop offered by the Office of Undergraduate Research for proposal writing guidelines or follow the Writing a Proposal Guidelines

 - Create a detailed budget proposal that includes the itemized expected expenses (with embedded hyperlinks on the price, when available), purpose of the materials, the total amount of funding requested for project, and other sources of funding for the remainder of the project costs.
 The faculty mentor's name, department, and contact information should also be included on the budget.

 By approving the budget for a student-initiated project, the faculty mentor indicates that s/he will be responsible for assisting the student with accessing their research funds and obtaining reimbursements for approved expenses.
 The faculty mentor also agrees to be responsible for covering any over-expenditure of the SPUR grant.
-However, if some of the SPUR grant remains unused by the end of the project’s completion, the funds will remain in the faculty mentor’s research account and can be used toward other purposes.

 After the student submits their student-initiated project, the faculty mentor must log on to the SPUR website to approve the student's project.
 The approval serves as the faculty mentor’s agreement to participate as the research mentor, as well as their approval of the proposed research budget.
-If the project is approved, students will be directed to contact their faculty mentor for departmental guidelines on how to access research funds (departmental purchase order or reimbursement guidelines and procedures).
+If the project is approved, students will be directed to contact their faculty mentor for departmental guidelines on how to apply for reimbursements or purchase orders (departmental purchase order or reimbursement guidelines and procedures).
 This process varies by department.

 Proposal Submission and the Review Process